 As everyone who works in app development knows, small bugs can quickly turn into big issues for your users.
-But it’s not always easy to spot these bugs, let alone fix them before they affect the majority of your users, and before you know it your once positive app sentiment starts looking like this and your app store rankings are suffering big-time!
+It’s not always easy to spot bugs, let alone fix them before they affect the majority of your users.

-Appbot offer simple tools to allow you to configure your own app review alerts based on the star rating and/or content of each review.
+Appbot offers simple tools to allow you to configure your own app review alerts based on the star rating and/or content of each review.

-Our users choose which reviews they want sent through and where they want them sent, so when problems arise, they get review alerts about it the second a user mentions it.
+Our users choose which reviews they want sent through and where they want them sent.
+When problems arise, they get review alerts as soon as the user mentions it in a review.

 How Do I Set Up Appbot Review Alerts?

-1. To start receiving review alerts, firstly you need to setup an Appbot integration with any of the following services (click on each for setup instructions).
+1. To start receiving review alerts, firstly you need to set up an Appbot integration:

-2. Next, go into the settings for the integration you want the notifications sent to by clicking on its icon from your Manage Apps page, then pressing edit.
+2. Next, go into the settings for the integration you want the notifications sent to.
+Click on the relevant icon from your Manage Apps page, then press edit.

-3. Now all you need to do is choose which reviews you would like to be notified about and hit save!
+3. Now choose which reviews you would like to be notified about and hit save!

 Choosing Where to Receive Review Alerts

-To decide, think about the actions you want your team to take based your review alerts.
+To decide, think about the actions you want your team to take based on your review alerts.